Deepali-Srivastava/data-structures-and-algorithms-in-c/README.md

-# Data Structures and Algorithms ( DSA ) in C
+# Data Structures and Algorithms in C ( DSA )

-This [Data Structures and Algorithms In C](https://coursegalaxy.newzenler.com/courses/data-structures-algorithms-c-masterclass?coupon=GITHUB50) repository is for the students of my online course available on Udemy.
+This [Data Structures and Algorithms In C (DSA)](https://coursegalaxy.newzenler.com/courses/data-structures-algorithms-c-masterclass?coupon=GITHUB50) repository is for the students of my online course available on Udemy.
 It contains the source code of all the programs used in the course.

 ### About the Course
  * Instructor - Deepali Srivastava, Author of [Ultimate Python Programming](https://www.amazon.in/Ultimate-Python-Programming-programs-questions/dp/935551655X)